 2. OFFICERS AND COMMITTEE

 The Club shall consist of the President, Chairman Hon.
 Secretary, Hon.
-Treasurer and a Committee of 10 and an unlimited number of Members No person whilst an undischarged bankrupt may serve on the Committee of or hold any office or appointment within a Kennel Club Registered Society.
+Treasurer and a Committee of 10 and an unlimited number of Members.
+No person whilst an un discharged bankrupt may serve on the Committee of or hold any other office or appointment within a Kennel Club Registered Society.

 4. ELECTION OF MEMBERS

 Candidates for membership shall be proposed by one existing fully paid up member and seconded by another existing fully paid up member.
 The Hon.
-Secretary shall carry on the business of the Club in accordance with these rules and the direction of the Committee and keep a Roll of names and addresses of all members, which shall be available for inspection if so requested by members of the Club or by the Kennel Club.
+Secretary shall carry on the business of the Club in accordance with these rules and the direction of the Committee.

 5. VOTING RIGHTS